Rutgers Giving Days 2025 Banner

 Center for Latino Arts and Culture Fund

-The Center for Latino Arts and Culture (CLAC) is a student-centered, inclusive community where students can better integrate experiential, academic, and service learning about Latinx/a/o arts and culture to become strong leaders and responsible global citizens.
+The Center for Latino Arts and Culture (CLAC) is a student-centered, inclusive community where students can better integrate experiential, academic, and service-learning about Latinx/a/o arts and culture to become strong leaders and responsible global citizens.

 CLAC staff